App Volumes architecture

 Note: When files and registry entries exist in multiple places, the files and registry entries in Writable Volumes will always take precedence over files and registry keys in packages and in the base image.

-Decision | Writable Volumes were created for and assigned to end users who required the ability to install their own applications.
+| Decision | Writable Volumes were created for and assigned to end users who required the ability to install their own applications.
 The UIA-only Writable Volume template was used. |

-Justification | Writable Volumes provide added flexibility for end users who are permitted to install software outside of the IT-delivered set of applications.
+| Justification | Writable Volumes provide added flexibility for end users who are permitted to install software outside of the IT-delivered set of applications.
 The UIA-only template ensures application installation and configuration data is stored, while profile data is managed using other technologies.
 If a Writable Volume becomes corrupt, applications can be reinstalled without the risk of data loss. |

 Performance testing for Writable Volumes

 Writable Volumes are read-write.
 Storage utilization patterns are largely influenced by user behavior with regard to desktop logins and logouts, user-installed applications, and changes to local user profiles.
-Group each set of similar users into use cases, and evaluate performance based on peak average use.
+Group each set of similar users into use cases and evaluate performance based on peak average use.

 Additional Writable Volumes operations

-See the section Additional Configuration Options for Writable Volumes of App Volumes Configuration.
+See the section Additional Configuration Options for Writable Volumes of App Volumes configuration.

 Multi-site implementations should be designed using a multi-instance model with separate instances per site.
 In this model, each instance works independently, with its own set of App Volumes Managers and its own database instance.
 When deploying separate instances in different sites, separate, local SQL servers should be used.

 Using separate instances per site is simple to implement and allows for easy scaling if you have more than two sites.
+Application packages and writable volumes can be replicated between instances, as covered in Replication between instances.

 During an outage, the remaining instances in the remaining sites can provide access to packages with no intervention required.
-For detailed information on the failover steps required and the order in which they need to be performed, refer to Failover.
+For more information on the failover steps required and the order in which they need to be performed, refer to Failover.

-Figure 28: App Volumes multi-instance model
+Figure 26: App Volumes multi-instance model

 This strategy makes use of the following components: